 Owning your own site will allow you to create simple, user friendly pages built to generate leads.
 Of course you can use 3rd party products like LeadPages or UnBounce to create your optimized lead pages, but it doesn’t compare to an optimized landing page on your own site.

 Earlier I mentioned ‘fluff’ metrics.
 A fluff metric is any statistic that looks good or is up month-over-month but doesn’t mean anything in terms of your bottom line.
-These would be like page likes, website visits, pages per session, etc.
+These would be like average session duration, bounce rate, pages per session, etc.

-Metrics we want to optimize for are conversion rates, click-through rates, goals, time on site, etc. These are actionable metrics that tell us a lot more about what our traffic is doing as well as how many of them are turning into leads.
+Metrics we want to optimize for are conversion rate, goal completions, etc. These are actionable metrics that tell us a lot more about what our traffic is doing as well as how many of them are turning into leads.

 8) Customer Behavior Tracking